-30 Stuart Street is a timber and tin home built in the then popular style of the Bungalow.
-It has a short-ridge bungalow roof and a front verandah that has been enclosed.
-The original house retains its original form as a modest home, although another dwelling has been built at the rear of the Anzac Cottage which is not of heritage value.
+32 Stuart Street is a timber and tin home built in the then popular style of the Bungalow.
+It has a short-ridge bungalow roof and a front verandah.
+The house has been altered to enclose part of the front verandah but still retains its original character.